tfl-php-scripts/enthusiast/README.md

 Please follow the instructions carefully.
 A lot of issues were caused by users having incorrect config files.

 That's it!
-Should you encounter any problems, please create an issue (here: https://gitlab.com/tfl-php-scripts/enthusiast/-/issues), and I will try and solve it if I can.
-You can also report an issue via contact form: http://contact.robotess.net?box=scripts&subject=Issue+with+Enthusiast Please note that I don't support fresh installations, only those that were upgraded from old version.
+Should you encounter any problems, please create an issue [here](https://gitlab.com/tfl-php-scripts/enthusiast/-/issues), and I will try and solve it if I can.
+You can also report an issue via [contact form](http://contact.robotess.net?box=scripts&subject=Issue+with+Enthusiast).
+Please note that I don't support fresh installations, only those that were upgraded from old version.

 ## Appreciations
 Thanks to everyone who report their issues in any way, and thanks to those who are beta-testers of the new versions:
 * [Nicki](https://fanlistings.nickifaulk.com/)

-If you're willing to be a beta-tester, just let me know via form: http://contact.robotess.net?box=scripts&subject=Beta-Testing+of+Enthusiast
+If you're willing to be a beta-tester, just let me know via [form](http://contact.robotess.net?box=scripts&subject=Beta-Testing+of+Enthusiast).